jobovy/gaia_tools/README.rst

     # also support loading a list of source id with some stars not having corresponding spectra, returning zero array for that star with warnings
     wavelength, flux, flux_err = load_xp_sampled_spec([2771993642553377280, 1234567891234567891])

+These functions assume that you have downloaded the RVS/XP spectra to ``$GAIA_TOOLS_DATA/Gaia/gdr3/Spectroscopy`` in their respective folders (mirroring the Gaia Archive).
+Automagic downloading of these spectra is currently not supported.

 Tools for querying the Gaia Archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^